 Introducing SimaPro 8 | Improved Sustainability Metrics

-Mark Goedkoop, founder of PRé Consultants and SimaPro, proudly introduces to you the new release of LCA Software, SimaPro 8.
+Mark Goedkoop, founder of PRé and SimaPro, proudly introduces to you the new release of LCA software, SimaPro 8.

 The eighth generation of SimaPro software, the reliable workhorse of the LCA community, is now available.
 This release is a significant development in Sustainability Metrics.
 Our life cycle assessment software comes complete with the revolutionary new ecoinvent version 3.01 database, the reliable and widely used dataset of choice.